Skip to main content

 By: Jeff Hoffman

-Are you a hunter or a farmer?
-In the sales world, those two terms describe the strategy a sales rep uses to close deals.
-Which approach should you use?
-Well, there’s certainly a place for both strategies in sales, but at times we place too much emphasis on that shiny new account and overlook the treasure trove that lies within our existing portfolio.
+Well, there’s certainly a place for both strategies in sales, but at times we place too much emphasis on that shiny new account and overlook the treasure trove that lies within our existing portfolio for up-selling and cross-selling existing customers.
 So for this blog, let’s take a closer look at why it’s beneficial to be a farmer.

 A farmer: